 (d) * * *

-(1) Each contract file shall include documentation to show why the particular contract type was selected.
-This shall be documented in the acquisition plan, or if a written acquisition plan is not required, in the contract file.
+(1) * * * This shall be documented in the acquisition plan, or in the contract file if a written acquisition plan is not required by agency procedures.

 * * * * *